waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `spinner_*`: Forces movement in the specified direction.
 - `ladder_up` / `ladder_down`: Function as warps but are traversable tiles.
 - `hole`: A tile that a boulder can be pushed into, usually causing it to fall to a lower floor.
 The player can also walk into the hole after the boulder.
-- **Boulder Pushing:** A single button press can both turn the player and push an adjacent boulder one tile.
-The player's position does not change during the push.
+- **Boulder Pushing:** Pushing a boulder is a multi-step process.
+1. If not facing the boulder, the first button press turns you and pushes it one tile.
+Your character remains in place.
+2. To push it again, you must first walk to the tile adjacent to the boulder's new position.
+3. The next button press will push the boulder again, and you will remain in place.
+This cycle repeats.
 Boulders CANNOT be pushed onto 'steps' tiles.
 - **Context is Key:** The behavior of a specific tile type might not be universal.
 I must test tile mechanics in each new area rather than assuming they will always work the same way.

 ## C. Elite Four Mechanics (Verified)